alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

     - Example:
         - `10`; `2`; `/`: X == 5
         - X <- 10; X <- 2, Y <- 10; X <- (10 / 2) == 5
+- `RMD`: X <- Y % |X|
+    - Calculate the remainder of the division of the number in the Y register by the absolute value of the number in the X register and store the result in the X register.
 - `SQRT`: X <- sqrt(X)
     - Calculate the square root of the number in the X register and store the result in the X register.
-    - If in integer mode, the result is truncated to the nearest integer.
+- If in integer mode, the result of division and square roots are truncated to the nearest integer (i.e., rounded down).
 - `1/X`: X <- (1 / X)
     - Calculate the reciprocal of the number in the X register and store the result in the X register.
     - Only works in floating-point mode.